daniel-molina/visualequation/HACKING.md

 different equation.
 It will be the last one of the history.
 It can be both an a anonymous or named save.

+save-as (C-SHIFT-s)
+    Save current equation as a new equation, possibly specifying a name and categories in a window. save (C-s)
+    If equation being edited was never saved it is equivalent to save-as.
-open-equation (C-o)
+    Else, it overwrites saved equation with this one. open-equation (C-o)
     This command is managed completely with a graphical interface.
     If equation being edited has modifications, it is asked if it want to be